knightjdr/cellmap-scripts/README.md

 # Cell map analysis scripts

 Scripts used for analyzing data at the cell-map.org.
-In this guide, all scripts are assumed to be in $HOME/cellmap-scripts.
-Adjust path as needed.
 All perl scripts can be run with the -h flag for command line options.

 ## Script order

 For third-party datasets, see `data-sets` README for instructions on getting and/or reformatting files.

+Setup up an ENV variable `CMSCRIPTS` pointing to this repo.
+Run any script ass `"$CMSCRIPTS"/folder/script.pl`

 1. saint-processing
 * merge files